mflowgen/mflowgen/docs/faq.rst

     run.sh: line 1: non_existent_command: command not found
     hi

-If instead the script exited with an error exit status like this:
+You can instead have the script exit with an error exit status like this:

 .. code:: bash

     % non_existent_command || exit 1
     % echo "hi"  # we never get here because we exit after the error

-Then you will see the error, the following commands will not run, and the build will also stop:
+You will see the error, but the following commands will not run, and the build will also stop:

 .. code::